mitchellkrogza/Travis-CI-Nginx-for-Testing-Nginx-Configuration/README.md

 # Template for Travis CI Testing of Nginx Configuration Files
 ## Written by Mitchell Krog - https://github.com/mitchellkrogza

 This is a basic template for getting Travis CI's container based infrastructure to install a stable version of Nginx including Nginx-Extras and to test any scenario of Nginx.conf files and customization scripts you have written.

+I actually use this a test playground for my Nginx Bad Bot Blocker - https://github.com/mitchellkrogza/nginx-ultimate-bad-bot-blocker so it's always changing but it will give you the basics of how to properly install Nginx on Travis.

+My previous commits to this repository used incorrect (but working) methods of installing nginx you will see now that the .travis.yml has a simple command to install nginx-full this is is the correct way to properly have Travis CI install nginx not by adding repo's and manually installing it anymore as it was before.

 ## The purpose of this repository?